 50. Tom Petty and the Heartbreakers

-Our entry into the best 70s rock bands begins with Tom Petty and the Heartbreakers were known for their heartland rock sound, blending rock with Southern accents.
+Our entry into the best 70s bands begins with Tom Petty and the Heartbreakers were known for their heartland rock sound, blending rock with Southern accents.
 Tom Petty, famous for his distinctive voice and memorable songwriting, led the band.
 Their influence on rock music was profound, with a straightforward yet deeply resonant style.
 Despite Petty's untimely death in 2017, the band's legacy of hits like "American Girl" continues to inspire.

 Hit Album: "Damn the Torpedoes" (1979)